HideousLowell/decimal-library/README.md

-# decimal
+# Decimal
-Implementation of the decimal type (just like in c#)
+## Implementation of the decimal type (just like in c#)

-The value_type field contains information about the type of number, with the s21_NORMAL_VALUE value, the bits array contains a number, with other values, all elements of the bits array are 0
+### The value_type field contains information about the type of number, with the s21_NORMAL_VALUE value, the bits array contains a number, with other values, all elements of the bits array are 0

 ### Arithmetic Operators